Britain's supermarkets wrestle with coronavirus demand conundrum

 "The problem is, can you feed 60 million people at the rate you can get people through the stores with that social distancing?" one industry executive told Reuters.

-In the four weeks before the government restricted movement and announced social distancing rules on March 23, UK grocery sales leapt 20 per cent as Britons stockpiled an extra 1 billion pounds worth of food in their cupboards and freezers.
+In the four weeks before the government restricted movement and announced social distancing rules on March 23, UK grocery sales leapt 20 per cent as Britons stockpiled an extra £1 billion (S$1.75 billion) worth of food in their cupboards and freezers.

 Sales growth has slowed over the past fortnight as stores cut their opening hours, limited the number of customers allowed in at any one time and restricted sales of some items - all leading to long queues outside many supermarkets.

 That's one reason why Britain's big four - market leader Tesco, Sainsbury's, Asda and Morrisons - are recruiting tens of thousands of staff.
-The other reason is to cover absenteeism, currently running at 15 per cent - 20 per cent, according to industry sources.
+The other reason is to cover absenteeism, currently running at 15 to 20 per cent, according to industry sources.

 Supermarket online delivery businesses, which accounted for about 8 per cent of the grocery market before the health crisis, are being ramped up to meet some of the extra demand.
 But even if delivery capacity doubled, some 85 per cent of the market would still need to be served by stores.